Polyglot-K0/pollen/LRU/Python/README.md

 ## What is happening below?

+- cache: component or mechanism used to store and manage data in a way that makes future data retrieval faster and more effecient.

 - The LRU cache has methods 'put' (Least
 - If key is fetched (or updated), it's considered recentely used and moved to othe end.
 - When the cache exceeds its copacity and a new key-value pair is to be inserted, the least recently used item (the first item in the cache) is evicted